Ronald dela Rosa: Committee Chairmanships

+18th Congress

 Dela Rosa placed a bid for a Senate seat and won placing fifth overall, garnering 19 million votes in the 2019 Philippine Senate election.
 Dela Rosa took office on June 30, 2019.
 Dela Rosa Chaired the Senate Committee on Public Order and Dangerous Drugs.

-In August 2019, Dela Rosa caused controversy when he said in an interview that convicted rapist-murderer and former Calauan mayor Antonio Sanchez "deserves a second chance".
-Dela Rosa said that "if it is determined by the Board of Pardons and Parole that he deserves that commutation, then why not?
+In August 2019, Dela Rosa caused controversy when he said in an interview that convicted rapist-murderer and former Calauan mayor Antonio Sanchez "deserves a second chance"; Dela Rosa said that "if it is determined by the Board of Pardons and Parole that he deserves that commutation, then why not?
 He deserves a second chance in life."
-He drew flak among netizens who opposed his remark and behaviour after he also got angry at a student leader raising the issue of what Dela Rosa said regarding Sanchez' possible release while at a Senate hearing on bringing back the mandatory ROTC for senior high school students.
-Dela Rosa said that the question was "irrelevant to the topic that was being discussed" during the session.
+Dela Rosa was highlighted in the news when he got angry at a student leader who raised the issue of what Dela Rosa said regarding Sanchez' possible release while at a Senate hearing on bringing back the mandatory Reserve Officers' Training Corps (ROTC) for senior high school students; Dela Rosa said that the student's criticism was "irrelevant to the topic that was being discussed" during the session.

-Despite some issues that were raised against him, Dela Rosa still became productive in his first months in office.
-Dela Rosa has already filed numerous bills including bringing back capital punishment to the country specifically for drug traffickers which is yet to be passed.
-Among the initial bills he prioritised were an act regulating the use of government ambulances, the Department of Overseas Filipino Act, police scholarships for qualifying students in all barangays, establishing crisis centre for street children in every region in the Philippines, the creation of Barangay Community Peace and Order Council, and the job training for mature or older workers.
+Despite some issues that were raised against him, Dela Rosa filed bills including bringing back capital punishment to the country—specifically for drug traffickers—which was not passed.
+Among the initial bills he prioritized were an act regulating the use of government ambulances, the Department of Overseas Filipino Act, police scholarships for qualifying students in all barangays, establishing crisis centers for street children in every region in the Philippines, the creation of barangay community peace and order councils, and job training for older workers.

 In June 2021, Dela Rosa sponsored the Bureau of Fire Protection (BFP) Modernization Bill in the plenary for the Senate to be ratified.
-The amendment, which Dela Rosa has inserted without authorization, would allow BFP personnel to carry short firearms during fire emergencies and disasters, provided that training will be undertaken with the Department of Interior and Local Government and the Philippine National Police.
+The amendment, which Dela Rosa inserted without authorization, would allow BFP personnel to carry short firearms during fire emergencies and disasters, provided that training will be undertaken with the Department of Interior and Local Government and the Philippine National Police.
 Dela Rosa said only 2,282 out the total 30,290 BFP personnel would be allowed to carry short firearms to protect their colleagues.
 He explained in Filipino, "...the usual complaint of our firefighters, that during fire incidents, there are people who try to take away their water hoses.
 Sometimes, there are firefighters who get stabbed because there are people who want their houses to be saved from the fire first."
 Some senators declined to ratify the reform but were outvoted; President Rodrigo Duterte signed the bill into law in September 2021.

+Dela Rosa voted in favor of a law signed in September 2021 by President Duterte that imposed additional taxes on Philippine Offshore Gaming Operators (POGOs).